7Block Labs

 A concrete migration playbook (brownfield EOAs)

-• Option A: immutable wallet code deployed via CREATE2.
+• Option A: Utilize immutable wallet code deployed via CREATE2.

-• Option B: vetted proxy that adds external nonce tracking and validator hooks (e.g., Coinbase EIP‑7702 Proxy) to prevent replay and unsafe init. (eips.ethereum.org)
+• Option B: Opt for a tested proxy that includes external nonce tracking and validator hooks (similar to the Coinbase EIP‑7702 Proxy).
+This helps to dodge replay problems and guarantees a secure setup. (eips.ethereum.org)

 1. Initialize safely, atomically